top of page

 Autor & Journalist

-"Science is not only a disciple of reason but, also, one of romance and passion".
+"Science is not only a disciple of reason, but also one of romance and passion".

 Stephen Hawkins